mwieder/glx2ScriptEditor/README.md

 ## 2021.07.07 GLX2 4.2.0
 -----------------------------------------------------------------------
    Time for a major version release.
-   Bernd Niggeman has done some amazing work re code folding tweaking more speed out of routines and cleaning up the visual interface
+   Bernd Niggemann has done some amazing work re code folding tweaking more speed out of routines and cleaning up the visual interface
 -----------------------------------------------------------------------